top of page

 mental-1831391__340.png

 Welcome to my website.
-I specialize on first responders, other public safety employees, military, and ER personnel.
-I currently do not accept any other clients.
+I specialize on first responders, other public safety employees, military (active and retired), and ER personnel.

 About Me